maxpetretta/maxpetretta/README.md

 ## About
 I'm a software engineer with over 4 years of professional work experience.
 I'm passionate about building intuitive applications, reliable services, and systems that scale.

-Currently, I'm building the future of cloud infrastructure at GE Healthcare by delivering reliable services, advanced automation, and infrastructure-as-code.
+Currently, I'm building the future of cloud infrastructure at GE Healthcare.
+My role is to modernize our applications and processes by delivering robust services, advanced automation, and infrastructure-as-code.

 ## Skills
 * Languages: Python, Java, Swift, Terraform, HTML, CSS, JavaScript, SQL